kumahq/kuma-website/docs/docs/dev/installation/amazonlinux.md

 yum install -y tar gzip
 curl -L https://kuma.io/installer.sh | sh -
 ```

-or you can [download](https://download.konghq.com/mesh-alpine/kuma-1.4.1-centos-amd64.tar.gz) the distribution manually.
+or you can <a :href="'https://download.konghq.com/mesh-alpine/kuma-' + $page.latestVersion + '-centos-amd64.tar.gz'">download</a> the distribution manually.

 Then extract the archive with: